PowerClerk Support Center

 When you are done editing your Communication Template for use, uncheck at the bottom of the template Mark Template as Draft and click the Save button.
 Leaving Mark Template as Draft checked will still save your template for later editing but will not yet be available for use.

-Please review our policy on bulk communications here prior to performing a data import.
+Please review our policy on mass communications here prior to performing a data import.

 Images in Communications